Taiwan Salt Museum

 Taiwan Salt Museum Introduction

 The Taiwan Salt Museum has been closed for renovations since January 10, 2022.
-It is the only themed museum in Taiwan dedicated to the salt industry, preserving hundreds of years of salt-making cultural heritage.
-"Salt" is the crystallization of the sweat and tears of salt workers, and its unique pile-like appearance stands out, resembling two white pyramids standing in the salt fields when viewed from a distance.
-To the east of the museum is the Guangying Stalactite Museum, to the north is the residential area of salt workers, and to the west lies the abandoned mechanical salt fields, with a distant view of Qigu Salt Mountain.
-Entering the lobby, visitors are immediately greeted by a replica of the scenic salt fields of the past, transporting them back to the salt-making life of the 1940s and 1950s, allowing them to experience the bittersweet life of salt workers.
-The second floor of the museum is a miniature history of the development of Taiwan's salt industry, featuring oral stories from local elders and salt workers, displays of yellowed old photos, and various practical uses of salt related to daily life, making it very suitable for children to explore.
-In addition to learning about salt, the museum also offers various salt products and salt coffee, which should not be missed!
-Ticket Information: - Full Price NT$130 for the general public - Discount Price NT$80 for Tainan residents - Group Ticket NT$100 for students, teachers, volunteers, military and police (20 or more people), half-price NT$50 for children aged 4-12, seniors over 65, and 1 accompanying person with a disability certificate (must enter at the same time) - Free NT$0 for children under 4 with a disability certificate, and Qigu residents (must show ID) *Please present proof when purchasing discount tickets or for free admission.
-Scheduled Guided Tours with the Salt Sprite: - Weekdays: 10:30, 14:30, 15:30 - Weekends: 10:00, 11:00, 13:30, 14:30, 15:30 *For group or other times requiring a guided tour, please inquire in advance via the FB fan page or call 06-7800698.
+It is the only themed museum in Taiwan related to the salt industry, preserving hundreds of years of cultural heritage regarding salt production.
+The "salt" is a crystallization of the sweat and tears of salt workers, and the distinctive pyramid-like appearance of the salt piles makes them stand out, resembling two white pyramids standing in the salt fields from a distance.
+To the east of the salt museum is the Guanyi Stalactite Museum, to the north lies the residential area of salt workers, and to the west are abandoned mechanical salt fields, gazing towards Qigu Salt Mountain in the distance.
+Upon entering the hall, visitors are greeted by an imitation of the scenic salt fields of the past, allowing one to return to the life and conditions of salt fields in the 1950s and 60s, experiencing the sweet, sour, bitter, and spicy aspects of salt workers' lives.
+The second floor of the museum is a condensed history of the development of Taiwan's salt industry, featuring oral stories from local elders and salt workers, displays of yellowed old photographs, and various interesting uses of salt in everyday life, making it particularly suitable for children to explore.
+In addition to learning about salt, the museum also offers various salt products and salt coffee, a special taste not to be missed!
+Ticket information: Ticket Type: - Full Price: NT$130 for the general public - Discounted Price: NT$80 for Tainan City residents - Group Price: NT$100 for students, teachers, volunteers, military and police (20 or more people) - Half Price: NT$50 for children aged 4-12, seniors aged 65 and over, and one accompanying person with a disability certificate (must enter at the same time) - Free: NT$0 for children under 4 years of age, individuals holding a disability certificate, and Qigu residents (must show ID) *Those purchasing discounted tickets or entering for free are required to present proof.
+Guided tours with the Salt Fairy: - Weekdays: 10:30, 14:30, 15:30 - Weekends: 10:00, 11:00, 13:30, 14:30, 15:30 *For group tours or tours at other times, please inquire in advance via the FB fan page or call 06-7800698.

 Recommended Hotel Bookings